 A perfect example of this scenario is older adults.
 As people age, it is common to struggle with declining health, which is the normal part of the life cycle.
 Issues like high blood pressure, arthritis, osteoporosis, dementia, and the like set in.
 No matter how much a person tries to delay these comorbidities with a good diet or exercise, the body will just naturally deteriorate as the days go by.

 As such, it is common for the elderly to experience feelings of sadness, pain, frustration, and denial because they no longer have control of their once agile bodies.
-It is important for caregivers to give tips for managing mobility problems in seniors so they can still enjoy the twilight of their life despite their health difficulties.
+It is important to be more patient with those who are suffering from physical impairments and are in need of a mobility scooter.

 Dealing with different variables